can you sleep in a bedroom after painting?

 High-Risk Groups

 Everybody must avoid VOCs.
-Even professional decorators wear face masks to protect themselves from toxins.
+Even many professional decorators wear face masks to protect themselves from airborne toxins.
 However, some people are at more risk than others.

-The first high-risk group is anybody living with a pre-existing respiratory concern.
-VOCs can irritate the throat of anybody, but they can trigger severe asthma or chronic obstructive pulmonary disease attacks.
+The first high-risk group is anybody with a pre-existing respiratory condition.
+VOCs can trigger severe asthma or chronic obstructive pulmonary disease attacks.

 If you’re pregnant, approach paint cautiously.
-As per Environmental Health, unborn infants in the first trimester can suffer congenital disabilities due to breathing in VOCs.
+According to Environmental Health, unborn infants in the first trimester can suffer congenital disabilities due to inhaling VOCs.

 Babies and young children remain vulnerable after birth, so be mindful about how you paint a nursery or a child’s bedroom.
 Cancer Causes Control links VOCs to leukemia in very young children, while exposure can also increase the risk of developing asthma.

-Certain pets are highly sensitive to VOCs as their lungs can’t filter and process the toxins.
+Certain pets are highly sensitive to VOCs as their lungs can’t filter the toxins.
 Paint fumes can instantly kill pet birds, but cats and dogs are also at risk.

 How Long Before You Can Sleep in a Freshly Painted Room?

-This may sound draconian, but it’s recommended, as it can take a long time for the paint to dry and a room to ventilate after a full paint job.
-You can wait less time if you only paint a single wall.
+This may sound draconian, but it takes time for the paint to dry and the room to ventilate.

 how long to ventilate after painting